polystat/odin/README.md

 ## Scala REPL

-The source code can be ran in scala REPL via:
+The source code can be run in scala REPL via:

 ```shell
 sbt console